-- ✓ Generate \$2.4 billion in new revenue that will free up General Fund dollars currently spent on nursing home and hospital admissions, emergency room visits, and other Medi-Cal costs, prison and juvenile justice costs, child welfare costs, and more. - ✓ Hold the state and local governments accountable for spending on evidence-based approaches to ending and preventing homelessness: permanently-affordable homes, rental assistance, and services to help people access housing stability. - ✓ Change the state's current approaches to local grants by setting, measuring, and reporting quantifiable outcomes, including reductions in racial disparities that result in Black and indigenous Californians vastly over representing-by almost 7 times the general population-Californians experiencing homelessness.

-- ✓ Evaluate to make the program more effective through legislative changes. - \checkmark Foster collaboration between local governments and the state. - \checkmark Set aside 10% of funding to promote the needs of unaccompanied homeless youth, which account for 10% of California's homeless population, using developmentally appropriate services and housing interventions. - ✓ Make California more competitive for small and mid-sized businesses by addressing quality of life issues, like housing costs that put low-wage workers at risk of homelessness, and Californians with nowhere to sleep other than doorways and sidewalks near storefronts.
+- ✓ Generate \$2.4 billion in new revenue that will free up General Fund dollars currently spent on nursing home and hospital admissions, emergency room visits, and other Medi-Cal costs, prison and juvenile justice costs, child welfare costs, and more. - ✓ Hold the state and local governments accountable for spending on evidence-based approaches to ending and preventing homelessness: permanently-affordable homes, rental assistance, and services to help people access housing stability. - ✓ Change the state's current approaches to local grants by setting, measuring, and reporting quantifiable outcomes.
+One such outcome would be reductions in racial disparities that result in Black and Indigenous residents vastly over representing-by almost 7 times the general population-Californians experiencing homelessness. - ✓ Evaluate to make the program more effective through legislative changes. - ✓ Foster collaboration between local governments and the state. - ✓ Set aside 10% of funding to promote the needs of unaccompanied homeless youth, which account for 10% of California's homeless population, using developmentally appropriate services and housing interventions. - ✓ Make California more competitive for small and mid-sized businesses by addressing quality of life issues, like risk of homelessness among low-wage workers, and Californians with nowhere to sleep other than doorways and sidewalks near storefronts.

-To generate \$2.4 billion per year, AB 71 would restore the 1986 corporate tax rate for the corporations with profits of \$5 million or more from business in the state, only 500 of which are based in California-one out of every 3,000 businesses (.03%).
-Regardless of where a corporation is located, this higher rate would apply to any corporation doing \$5 million or more of business in California.
+To generate \$2.4 billion per year, we propose restoring the 1986 corporate tax rate for the corporations with profits of \$5 million or more from business in the state.
+This increase would only impact 500 California businesses-one out of every 3,000+ businesses.
+Regardless of where a corporation is located, this higher rate would apply to corporations doing business in California.
 Our proposal would also generate revenue by conforming to federal law that taxes multinational corporations that shift their profits overseas.
-Neither tax measure will touch the businesses most responsible for recent economic growth, or businesses that are suffering during the pandemic.
+Neither tax measure will touch small or medium-sized businesses, most responsible for recent economic growth, or businesses that are suffering during the pandemic.
+Moreover, because our corporate tax rate applies to corporations anywhere in the world, not just in California, our proposal would have no impact on where a corporation chooses to headquarter.

 Your committees can alternatively allocate \$2.4 billion per year to reverse the cycle of homelessness through General Fund allocations.
-Whether through identified revenue sources or the General Fund, we request ongoing funding of \$2.4 billion per year to "bring California home," and implementation of policy proposals in AB 71 to enact the comprehensive, strategic plan the Legislative Analyst's Office, the Governor's Council of Regional Homeless Advisors, and the State Auditor have recommended.
+Whether through identified revenue sources or the General Fund, or a combination thereof, we request ongoing funding of \$2.4 billion per year to "bring California home," and enact the comprehensive, strategic plan the Legislative Analyst's Office, the Governor's Council of Regional Homeless Advisors, and the State Auditor have recommended.

 Eighty-five percent of Californians identify homelessness as one of the most important issues facing California.
 They are counting on all of us as elected, non-profit, and public sector leaders to take dramatic steps to solve homelessness.
-And that's why our diverse coalition has come together to ask you to put the state on the path toward solving it.
+And that's why our diverse coalition, over 150 strong, has come together to ask you to put the state on the path toward solving it.
 We urge your consideration of this critical budget proposal.